tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:AmendmentPolicy
 - Preferred Label: Amendment Policy
-- Definition: A NeedConcept that relates a UseCase to a set of supporting Amendments.
+- Definition: A bdqffdq:NeedConcept that relates a bdqffdq:UseCase to a set of supporting bdqffdq:Amendments.
 - SubClass Of: AmendmentConcept; Policy
-- Comments: A data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Amendment relates to a UseCase.
-This relationship defines which Amendments are supported by a given UseCase.
+- Comments: A data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how a bdqffdq:Amendment relates to a bdqffdq:UseCase.
+This relationship defines which bdqffdq:Amendments are supported by a given bdqffdq:UseCase.
 EP(u) = {am | am ⊂ AM ⋀ u ∈ U }

 ********************